 Life insurance includes three different types of cover.
-There’s death, total and permanent disability cover (TPD) and income protection.
+There’s death, total and permanent disablement (TPD) cover and income protection.

 If you’re a member of Australian Ethical Super it’s likely that you have death and TPD cover by default.
-As a super fund that offers a MySuper product we’re required by law to provide this default insurance to you.
-However, changes to the law could soon end default super for new members who are under 25 or have an account balance below $6,000.
+As a super fund that offers a MySuper product, from 1 April 2020 we’re required by law to provide this default insurance to members who are age 25 or over and have an account balance of at least $6,000.
 The important thing to remember is that you always have the option to opt out of insurance within super.

 One of the major advantages of holding insurance through your super fund is that it can be more cost-effective than paying your insurance premiums outside of super.
 This is because super fund providers can group together all the members in their fund and negotiate lower premiums with the insurer (in our case, MetLife) through a group policy.

 Another advantage of group insurance through your super fund is that you don’t need to provide extra information such as your previous health details (unless you want to make changes).
 However, most policies need you to be in full or part time work, or at least be capable of working.

 Paying for your insurance through your super fund can also be more convenient because your premiums are paid directly from your super account.
 The flip side is that paying these premiums will, by definition, reduce your final retirement balance.
 In fact, there are concerns within the government that default insurance arrangements are negatively affecting some super members.
 For example, some Australians have multiple super accounts which means they could be unintentionally paying multiple insurance premiums (if you have multiple super accounts, check out tip number 4 below).